DOJ will not turn over Biden's recorded interview with Special Counsel Hur, risking contempt of Congress

-House Oversight Committee Chairman James Comer, R-Ky., and House Judiciary Committee Chairman Jim Jordan, R-Ohio, have threatened to hold Garland in contempt of Congress over the Justice Department's failure to produce the records.
-Last month, they set Monday, April 8, as the deadline for Attorney General Merrick Garland to comply.
+House Oversight Committee Chair James Comer, R-Ky., and House Judiciary Committee Chair Jim Jordan, R-Ohio, have threatened to hold Garland in contempt of Congress over the Justice Department's failure to produce the records.
+Last month, they set Monday, April 8, as the deadline for Garland to comply.

-The Justice Department did meet the GOP-imposed deadline to respond but notified lawmakers it would not be turning over the audio files.
+The Justice Department did meet the GOP-imposed deadline to respond but notified lawmakers it would not turn over the audio files of Hur's interview about Biden's alleged improper retention of classified documents from his time as a senator and vice president.

 "The Department is concerned that the Committees' particular focus on continuing to demand information that is cumulative of information we already gave you — what the President and Mr. Hur's team said in the interview indicates that the Committees' interests may not be in receiving information in service of legitimate oversight or investigatory functions, but to serve political purposes that should have no role in the treatment of law enforcement files," Assistant Attorney General Carlos Uriarte wrote in a letter to Jordan and Comer Monday.